 One White Wine Exception

-While red is the default, certain lamb preparations work with white wine.
+While red is the default, certain lamb preparations work with white wine and it’s worth knowing.
 Lamb sweetbreads with a rich Chardonnay, or a delicate lamb tartare with white Burgundy, can be revelatory.
 The key is matching the dish’s intensity to the wine’s weight.

 More Protein Pairings